Graphical constructions of simple exclusion processes with applications to random environments: Abstract

 \section{Abstract}

-We show that the symmetric simple exclusion process (SSEP) on an countable set is well defined by the stirring graphical construction as soon as the dynamics of a single particle is.
-The resulting process is Feller, its Markov generator is derived on local functions, duality at the level of the empirical density field holds.
-We then move to the simple exclusion process (SEP) and show that the graphical construction leads to a well defined Feller process under a percolation-type assumption corresponding to subcriticality in a percolation with random parameters.
-We derive its Markov generator on local functions.
+We show that the symmetric simple exclusion process (SSEP) on \rot{a} countable set is well defined by the stirring graphical construction as soon as the dynamics of a single particle is.
+The resulting process is Feller, its Markov generator is derived on local functions, duality at the level of the empirical density field holds. \rot{We also provide a general criterion assuring that local functions form a core for the generator}.
+We then move to the simple exclusion process (SEP) and show that the graphical construction leads to a well defined Feller process under a percolation-type assumption corresponding to subcriticality in a percolation with random inhomogeneous parameters.
+We derive its Markov generator on local functions \rot{which, under an additional general assumption, form a core for the generator}.
 We discuss applications of the above results to SSEPs and SEPs in random environments, where the standard assumptions to construct the process and investigate its basic properties (by the analytic approach or by graphical constructions) are typically violated.
 As detailed in \cite{F_SSEP}, our results for SSEP also allow to extend the quenched hydrodynamic limit in path space obtained in \cite{F_SEP} by removing Assumption (SEP) used in there.

 {\em Keywords}: Feller process, Markov generator, exclusion process, graphical construction, duality, empirical density field, random environment.

 {\em MSC2020 Subject Classification}: 60K35, 60K37 60G55, 82D30